 Skill 3: Following up.

 Introverts dislike following up because it feels like bothering people.
-The follow-up system reframes this: you are not bothering them.
-You are providing value.
-Each follow-up includes something useful — an article, a case study, an insight.
-You are being helpful, not pushy.
+The follow-up system reframes this: you aren't bothering them.
+You're providing value.
+Each follow-up includes something useful - an article, a case study, an insight.
+You're being helpful, not pushy.

 Build the follow-up into your CRM with calendar reminders.
 The system tells you when to follow up and what to say.
-You do not have to decide in the moment.
+You don't have to decide in the moment.
 You execute the system.

 The Introvert’s Sales Process